CaliburnS3/CustomBoardMod/README.md

 * After installing MelonLoader on Sonic Riders X, there should now exist a "Mods" folder.
 * Download resourcepack and place extracted folder in the "Mods" folder.
 * Put the CustomBoards.dll in the "Mods" folder.

+In Case of Melon Loader API Issues:
+Recently a situation where MelonLoader was having remote api issues.
+In that case:
+* Open command prompt
+* drop Sonic Riders X into the prompt
+* then add "--melonloader.agfoffline" after it
+* that should run the game and get around the api issues.